zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 ### Task 3: Migrate the on-premises SQL database to Azure

-In this task, you will migrate the ContosoInsurance database from on-premises (Lab VM) into Azure SQL Database.
+In this task, you will migrate the Contoso Insurance database from on-premises (Lab VM) into Azure SQL Database.

 1. On your Lab VM, open SSMS from the Start menu.

 2. Connect to your local SQL Express instance, as you did previously, and expand the Databases node in the Object Explorer.

-3. Right-click the ContosoInsurance database and select Tasks Deploy Database to Microsoft Azure SQL Database.
+3. Right-click the Contoso Insurance database and select Tasks Deploy Database to Microsoft Azure SQL Database.

     ![Deploy Database to Azure SQL Database is selected from the Tasks menu on the ContosoInsurance database in the SSMS Object Explorer.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image44.png "Deploy Database to Azure SQL Database")